decenzio/polkadot-nftaa-proposal/README.md

 ./zombienet -p native -c 1 spawn config.toml
 ```

-Here’s an improved version of the text:

----

 ### App Interaction
 After launching, you can interact with the pallet using the following link: [Polkadot.js Explorer](https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:9920#/explorer).